tnordquist/recursion-1/docs/index.md

     * Behavior:
         * If parameter value is a palindrome, the method must return `true`; otherwise, the method must return `false`.
-        * The method should assume that the parameter will not contain any punctuation or spaces, and that all characters will use the same letter case.
+        * The method may assume that the parameter will not contain any punctuation or spaces, and that all characters will use the same letter case.
+More correctly, this method must not attempt to deal with (by removing or altering) any whitespace or punctuation characters, or any mixed letter-casing.

 #### Tests